The world's largest website

 A robot offers many timed functions that a manual welder

-Preflow gas times, ac ignition times, and at the weld ends, arc delay and
+Pre flow gas times, arc ignition times, and at the weld ends, arc delay and

-crater fill times etc. With many robots, the different arc
+crater fill and post flow times.
+With many robots, the different arc

 timed functions can accumulate.
 The arc ignition times may